 "It's important to go somewhere different from usual" - The first trip between brothers in 19 years.
 The three Kono brothers explore Hokkaido's powder snow belt

-The three brothers, Katsuyuki, Kenji, and Naoto Kono, were born and raised in Nozawa Onsen Village.
-Their paths have sometimes been the same, sometimes different, and sometimes intersecting, but the three have been involved in skiing for over 30 years and continue to ski from Nozawa Onsen.
+The Kono brothers, Katsuyuki, Kenji, and Naoto, were born and raised in Nozawa Onsen Village.
+Their paths have intersected at times, sometimes together, sometimes separately, but all three have been involved in skiing for over 30 years, and continue to ski based in Nozawa Onsen.
+The

-The only time the three have gone on a ski trip together was in 2006, to New Zealand.
-Their first ski trip in about 20 years took them to the "Hokkaido Powder Belt," located in the center of Hokkaido and offering some of the world's best powder snow.
+only time all three have gone on a ski trip together was in 2006 to New Zealand.
+Their first ski trip in about 20 years took them to the "Hokkaido Powder Belt," located in the heart of Hokkaido and boasting some of the world's best powder snow.

 INDEX